jakezatecky/react-dual-listbox/README.md

 ### Render Component

-The `DualListBox` is a [controlled][react-controlled] component, so you have to update the `selected` property in conjunction with the `onChange` handler if you want the selected values to change.
+The `DualListBox` is a [controlled][react-controlled] component.
+You must update the `selected` property in conjunction with the `onChange` handler if you want the selected values to change.

 Here is a minimal rendering of the component: